MarkJohnstoneGitHub/VBA-Library/scr/DataTypes/README.md

 @TODO

-Are currency, single, double appropriate to typecasted to ULong?
+Are currency, single, double data types appropriate to typecasted to ULong?
 Require investigating how other languages handle these types and unsigned integers.

 Unit Testing